REGISTRATION WILL OPEN IN DECEMBER 2018.

 - I-20 Issuance & Visa Requirement

-Accepted international students are required to obtain an F-1 student visa, or present or transfer a valid I-20 from another institution, in order to attend this program.
+International students are required to obtain an F-1 student visa, or present or transfer a valid I-20 from another institution, in order to attend this program.
 Failure to do so may result in withdrawal from the program before the start of classes.
 See the International Student Office page for further information on the F-1 student visa.

 Once all requirements have been received and deemed sufficient, the I-20 will be processed (after May 1).
 The estimated processing time is up to 3 weeks.
-Students will not be issued an I-20 until a minimum payment of the $400 tuition deposit has been submitted.

 REQUIREMENTS FOR I-20 ISSUANCE